CumulusNetworks/docs/content/cumulus-linux-510/Layer-3/VRFs/Virtual-Routing-and-Forwarding-VRF.md

 - You cannot route leak overlapping addresses.
 - You can use VRF route leaking with EVPN in a symmetric routing configuration only.
 - You cannot use VRF route leaking between the tenant VRF and the default VRF with onlink next hops (BGP unnumbered).
-- On Spectrum-2 and Spectrum-3 switches with VRF leaking, you might see traffic loss of approximately five seconds during warm boot.
+- On Spectrum-2 and Spectrum-3 switches with VRF leaking, you might see a five-second traffic loss during warm boot.
 {{%/notice%}}

 ### Configure Route Leaking